fleckenstein-m/fleckenstein-m.github.io/index.md

 ## Invited Seminars and Conference Presentations

++ Do Municipal Bond Investors Pay a Convenience Premium to Avoid Taxes?
+  - *Seminars*
+  UCLA&#8224;, University of Virginia Darden School of Business&#8224;

 + Treasury Richness
   - *Seminars*
-  UCLA&#8224;, PBC School of Finance at Tsinghua University&#8224;, Fixed Income Forum 2022 (Santa Barbara)&#8224;, The Linde Institute at the California Institute of Technology&#8224;, Trulaske College of Business at the University of Missouri&#8224;,
+  UCLA&#8224;, PBC School of Finance at Tsinghua University&#8224;, Fixed Income Forum 2022 (Santa Barbara)&#8224;, The Linde Institute at the California Institute of Technology&#8224;, Trulaske College of Business at the University of Missouri&#8224;

 + The Market Risk Premium for Unsecured Consumer Credit Risk
   - *Conferences*